-Some DT members noted that the CWG and CCWG recommendations look to ICANN's Advisory Committees (ACs) and Supporting Organizations (SOs) to make decisions within the Empowered
+Some DT members noted that the CWG and CCWG recommendations look to ICANN's Advisory Committees (ACs) and Supporting Organizations (SOs) to make decisions within the Empowered Community.

-Community.
 That opened the discussion of who speaks for GNSO in the Empowered Community -- GNSO Council or the component SGs and Constituencies in GNSO?

 Some DT members noted that GNSO Council was created in the Bylaws "for managing the policy development process of the GNSO" which does not cover the non-policy decisions related to exercise of powers of the Empowered Community.

-However, not all of the DT members believe this to be the case, and have noted that there is no direct prohibition from the Council assuming such duties.
+Other DT members disagreed, noting there is no direct prohibition of Council assuming such duties.
 For example, the Bylaws state, "The procedures for selecting the Chair and any other officers are contained in the GNSO Operating Procedures".
 This indicates that the bylaws afford the GNSO and the GNSO Council the ability to act in certain situations that are not explicitly described in the Bylaws, but instead, may be included in the GNSO Operating Procedures.
 Some DT members find that the GNSO Council making selections for the appointment of GNSO representatives on Empowered Community, Customer Standing Committee, IANA Functions Review Team, and other review teams that will become part of the post-transition Bylaws is consistent with this article in the Bylaws.

-DT members noted that ICANN Bylaws created GNSO to consist of:2
+DT members noted that ICANN Bylaws created GNSO to consist of: